-Amy is our Lead Engineer.
+Amy is the Lead Engineer at InPress.
 She has a Masters degree in Biomedical Engineering from Cal Poly, with an emphasis on hemorrhage control.
 Her experience in the medical device industry provides the necessary functional knowledge for design improvement and validation.
 Amy is inspired to create innovative technology that has a positive global impact.

 Jim Verhulst manages Document Control, training, and assists with Quality Assurance.
 As a biopharmaceutical engineer with over 35 years of experience in the life sciences, he has developed novel production and software systems and the test protocols required to test and validate them.
 Jim was drawn to the company because InPress has the potential to save the lives of countless women around the

 Dr Gita Arjun, FACOG, is a clinical adviser.
 She is a Board-certified OB/GYN.
 After completing her residency in Evanston, IL, she returned to India to work.
 In 2013, she retired from active clinical practice after 32 years as the Director and OB/GYN at E.V.
 Kalyani Medical Centre, Chennai.
 She has edited two OB/GYN text books, co-authored a third, and authored a best-selling pregnancy book for Indian women.
 Dr Arjun is now focusing on social impact projects for global maternal and child health.

 InPress Technologies has developed the necessary engineering controls to ensure consistent product quality.
 The InPress quality management system has earned the company this internationally recognized certification.

 “InPress Technologies: Halting Postpartum Hemorrhage” in Pharma & Medtech Business Intelligence, July 14, 2015